seantrading/izakaya-eats/README.md

         "image_url": "https://izakaya-eats.s3.us-west-1.amazonaws.com/omakaseyume.jpeg",
         "location": "Chicago, IL",
         "name": "Omakase Yume",
-        "text": "The omakase scene in Chicago has been on the rise in recent years, and Omakase Yume remains as one of the city's finest...", "title": "Omakase with Korean influence."
+        "text": "The omakase scene in Chicago has been on the rise in recent years...", "title": "Omakase with Korean influence."
     },
     {